The first two elements of The Selling 7 are what we dubbed the “80% Video” and “Product/Service Videos.”

 It just so happens that, on average, 80% of the questions you hear, you hear every time

 So why spend time on every sales appointment addressing those same old questions?

 If you’re not spending valuable time answering these questions, then you can spend more time learning about the client, determining their needs, and helping them discover what you have to offer that’s a good fit for them.

-Here’s an example of a concise, effective 80% video from one of your clients here at IMPACT.
+Here’s an example of a concise, effective 80% video from yours truly at IMPACT that explains a service we offer: